 Conventional medication can be useful if a patient is responding to preventative "triptan" type drugs or low-dose beta blockers.
 If these are well-tolerated, they may be a good option for this debilitating pain.
 If a patient is not responding well to the preventative drugs and is still having more than one attack a month, the below natural treatments and naturopathic work-up should be considered.

-If a patient is having a migraine attack, the best treatment in my experience, is the Myer's injection as described below, with added magnesium.
+If a patient is having a migraine attack, the best treatment in my experience, is the Modified Myer's injection as described below, with added magnesium.
+All IV treatments are individualised to patient case specifics.
 My patients have found it more potent and better at aborting the pain, compared with other natural and prescriptive agents.
 Relief is often immediately after the injection, and the migraine may not return.

 IV Magnesium & Migraine reference below (more references at bottom of page):

 Clin Neurol Neurosurg.
 2019 Mar;178:31-35. doi: 10.1016/j.clineuro.2019.01.007.
 Epub 2019 Jan 21.